The Queen of Spain: Plot

 Nearly twenty years after the events of The Girl of Your Dreams, the story follows Macarena Granada (Penélope Cruz), now a successful Hollywood star in the 1950s.
 She returns to Francoist Spain to film a big-budget historical epic about Queen Isabella I, financed by an American studio.
-The production, led by director Gary Jones (Cary Elwes) and producer Jordan Berman (Mandy Patinkin), serves as propaganda promoting Spain's image under the Franco regime.
+The production, led by "legendary" director John Scott (Clive Revill), starring Gary Jones (Cary Elwes) and produced by Jordan Berman (Mandy Patinkin), is meant as to promote a better image for Francoist Spain.

-Blas is imprisoned by Franco's government due to his past political activities.
+Spanish film director Blas, who was Granada's love interest in Girl, is now imprisoned by Franco's government for his past political activities.
 Determined to rescue him, Macarena and the film crew devise an elaborate plan to break Blas out of jail, using the Hollywood production as cover for their scheme.

-During the filming of a ballroom scene at a royal palace the crew executes a prison break.
-The escape combines elements of comedy and suspense as they outwit the authorities.
+During the filming of a ballroom scene at a royal palace the crew executes a prison break that outwits the authorities.

 Blas is freed.
-Macarena reconciles with her past and her Spanish roots, and returns to Hollywood.
+Macarena discards the threats of Franco himself, who visits the set.
+She reconciles with her past and her Spanish roots, and completes the film.